jfzo/jfzo.github.io/conf/source/research.rst

 * **Juan Zamora**, Héctor Allende-Cid and Marcelo Mendoza.
 "A Distributed Shared Nearest Neighbors Clustering Algorithm." .
 In Iberoamerican Congress on Pattern Recognition (pp. 710–718).2017.

+* **Juan Zamora**.
+"Recent Advances in High-Dimensional Clustering for Text Data".
+In Claudio Moraga: A Passion for Multi-Valued Logic and Soft Computing (pp 323–337).
+2017.
+Springer.

 * **Juan Zamora**, Marcelo Mendoza and Héctor Allende.
 "Hashing-based clustering in high dimensional data".Expert Systems with Applications (2016).

 * **Juan Zamora**, Marcelo Mendoza, and Héctor Allende.
 "Query Intent Detection Based on Query Log Mining.".J.
 Web Eng.
 13, no.1&2 (2014): 24–52.

+* **Juan Zamora**, Miguel Guevara, Gabriela Dominguez, Héctor Allende, Alejandro Veloz and Rodrigo Salas.
+"On the Understanding of the Stream Volume Behavior on Twitter".
+In Pattern Recognition, Applications and Methods (pp 171-180).
+2013.
+Springer.

 * Gabriela Dominguez, Miguel Guevara, Marcelo Mendoza, and **Juan Zamora**.
 "A wavelet-based method for time series forecasting." .
 In 2012 31st International Conference of the Chilean Computer Science Society (pp. 91–94).2012.